AqwamCreates/DataPredict/docs/TermsAndConditionsOnTheEventOfTheOriginalCreatorsDeath.md

   * All countries must have laws involving no replicates of "Original Identity".
 In the absence of such laws for a specific country, the majority of that country's population agreeing to no replicates of "Original Identity" or neutral to replicates of "Original Identity" overall can be a placeholder to that country's law.

-* If all conditions are met under this section, then the Agreement will be terminated immediately upon the Original Creator's revival.
+* If all of the conditions are met under this section, then the Agreement will be terminated immediately upon the Original Creator's revival.

 ### Cloned Identity